This is just a list of games we’ve played through, accompanied with some feelings about them. Consider them tiny game reviews.

 The combat definitely feels much better than in Secret of Mana.
 You don’t have to wait as long between attacks and doing special attacks is done with a press of a button (instead of holding down the button for a long time).
 It’s still a bit troublesome how the game stops any time somebody casts a spell or does a special attack.

 The game has some major bugs (shields, dexterity and luck effectively do nothing), although you probably won’t notice them if nobody tells you about them.
 (Sorry about that!)
 The game does not really reward exploration: areas have all sorts of optional routes, but there are next to no chests or other rewards to find there.
 The game has co-op, which is really nice, but sometimes status effects make you switch to another character and get all confused.
-The menus are super slow and clunky.
-And yet, even with all that, the game has been pretty enjoyable.
+The menus are super slow and clunky, not much of an improvement from Secret of Mana.

 StarTropics (NES Online)